kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 &emsp;&emsp;end
 &emsp;end
 endmodule
-*Note: Only the problem statement is taken from HDLBits.
-The verilog code is written by me.*

 We can clearly see that such features help a lot in minimizing the errors while specifying RTL and also make HDL code compact, readable and maintainable.